-McEachern, de Mel charges time based fees for the work performed on a client matter with some exceptions where cases may be handled on a flat 'task' rate basis or contingency basis.
+For most legal cases, time based fees are charged for the work performed on a client matter with some exceptions where cases may be handled on a flat 'task' rate basis or contingency basis.

-McEachern, de Mel we calculate time based fees a little differently than most lawyers or paralegals as we generally tend to round down rather than round up the time spent on a client matter.
+Time based fees are calculated a little differently than most lawyers or paralegals as we generally tend to round down rather than round up the time spent on a client matter.
 Whereas most legal professionals will charge a four minute telephone conversation at 1/10 of an hour (the "six minute interval"), we tend to round this down and charge only for three minutes or 1/20 of an hour.
 Of course it is important to keep in mind that the end of a three minute phone call may not be the end of the work as lawyers and paralegals are required to keep careful notes of client conversations.

 Travel and Waiting